yashu-7/building_llm_from_scratch/README.md

 **Output**: The dataset is saved to fineweb_10gb_dataset.
 **Step 3**: Tokenization
 **Script**: *3.2_byte_pair_tokenizer.py*
-Description: Tokenizes the dataset using byte-pair encoding (BPE) and saves the tokenized data as a numerical representation.
+**Description**: Tokenizes the dataset using byte-pair encoding (BPE) and saves the tokenized data as a numerical representation.
 How to Run:
 ```
 # To run the python file